sbissantz/rarp/git.md

 # Using git and GitHub

 This script is just another how-to for Git and GitHub.
-First, make sure you installed Git (either manually or using `brew`) and signed up for GitHub.
+Before you start, please make sure you installed Git (either manually or using `brew`) and signed up for GitHub (or BitBucket).
 If so, we can set up your user account.

-But let me tell you first, what git actually is.
+Alright!
+Prior to our hands-on tutorial, let me lose a few words about Git.
 Git is a revision control system.
-The concept is straightforward: You edit a file and track what you edited.
-Afterward, you often push your previously made changes to a repository.
+The concept is straightforward: You modify a file and document the changes.
+After a while you'll have a full-blown documentation of the development process the file went through.
+Why should you care?
+In short, Git is checksummed!
+It documents every change in file content and labels it.
+It is like the best filing cabinet you'll ever have.
+You can't loose a state of your development process because some version of it will be stored somewhere (a Git file in .git).
+Once you committed a change, you can't loose.
+In addition, others can contribute to your textualized thoughts, moods and feelings and their commited ideas are also labeled and stored.
+You guys can go wild and Nanny McGit will clean up the rubble.
-In simple terms, a repository is more or less a box to store scripts.

-All right, that's enough terminology to get you going.
+Now you know what Git is.
+But there is one additional concept I want to leave you with, before we let of steam: the Remote Repository.
+In simple terms, a remote repository is more or less a box to store scripts online.
+More specifically, it is a stream of versions of your project which are hosted "in-" or online.
+That's enough terminology to get you going.
 Git is a sophisticated tool and its terminology is even more so.
 I don't want to dampen enthusiasm by overloading things with terminology right now.
 It will come along the way.
 Instead, let's jump right into practice!

 ## Git